howtographql/howtographql/content/backend/graphql-js/0-introduction.md

 # Note

-This tutorial is currently being updated and will be back online Tuesday, January 15.
+This tutorial is currently being updated and will be back online **Tuesday, January 15**.

-Follow us on [Twitter](https://www.twitter.com/graphcool) to get notified when it is available again!
+> Follow us on [Twitter](https://www.twitter.com/graphcool) to get notified when it is available again!